himaipriya/capstone_udacity/README.md

 All permissions a Casting Director has and…

-Add or delete a movie from the database
+delete a movie or actor  from the database

-Tests:

-One test for success behavior of each endpoint

-One test for error behavior of each endpoint

-At least two tests of RBAC for each role

 ## Getting Started